Chikhaldara

 Q: How many days are enough for Chikhaldara?

-A 2-day trip covers the main attractions like Gawilgad Fort and Bhimkund.
-However, 3 days allow a deeper exploration, including Melghat Tiger Reserve safaris and leisurely village visits.
-It depends on your pace and interests.
+A 2-day trip covers the main attractions like Shakkar Lake and Gawilgad Fort.
+However, 3 days allow for a deeper exploration, including lesser-known spots and nearby reserves like Melghat.
+It depends on whether you want a quick escape or a leisurely getaway.
+Plan based on your pace and interests.

 Q: Is Chikhaldara safe for solo female travellers?

-Q: Which is better — Chikhaldara or Lonavala?
+Q: Which is better — Chikhaldara or Mahabaleshwar?

 Q: Do I need permits for Chikhaldara?